RAliane/How-To-Build-YOUR-AI-APPs/README.md

 ---
 # Future Work
 As I delve into DevSecOps and auto scaling with Kubernetes, I'll be implementing best practices for contraindriez applications, security configs, and other features which I still don't know about. please be patient with me.
 I am still learning as well at 23 years of age.
 Everything I learned so far is through trial and error.

+Actively working on a Getting Started section as well to help others get started when working with the rulebook.
+The idea is that if you can replicate what I'm doing, you can enjoy my work and have a baseline idea of what my perception of industry best practices are.
+I will be using Amazon Elastic Container Services for the demo.